consensus2017/hackathon/whitepaper.md

 # Blockchain-based Management System for Autonomous and Manual Traffic

+## WHITEPAPER DRAFT - v0.1

-## Overview
+## Overview and Background

-We present a simple system for managing road traffic using a peer-to-peer  blockchain solution.
-The system models vehicles as peers and roads as resources to be claimed and shared.
+We consider a set of design considerations for managing road traffic using blockchain technology.
+We present a system that models vehicles (including cars, trucks or drones) as 'peers', and physical roads as 'resources' to be claimed by peers for use and shared with other peers in an optimised way.
 We also include a set of trusted nodes (government-owned) which serve to validate certain types of transaction on the network.

-This system is intended to help manage the movement of a set of vehicles within close proximity on a public road network.
+This system is intended to help manage the movement of a set of congested vehicles on a public road network.
 The system caters for both autonomous and human drivers, anticipating the potential difficulties occurring between autonomous-to-autonomous and automonous-to-manual vehicle interaction as the global fleet of autonomous vehicles increases.
 A particular difficulty may arise for example with a significant proportion (> 50%) of courteous autonomous cars on a public road, shared with discourteous human drivers.

 For fully autonomous traffic, the system will manage the peer-to-peer negotiation with other cars to move along the road network.
 For a partially manual fleet of vehicles, a blockchain records where consensus was not reached for a proposed state transition (communicated via a proposed transaction), and a manually-driven car makes the transition anyway.
-This provides us a measure of driving reputation which would be negatively impacted for a node for poor or dangerous driving, and bad manners, as agreed by all neighbouring cars.
+This provides us a measure of driving reputation which would be negatively impacted for a node for poor or dangerous driving, and bad manners, as agreed by all neighbouring cars (by conensus of nearby vehicles, poor reputation would be accumulated by poor driving behaviour).

 A blockchain-based implementation makes sense for the following reasons: